getodk/docs/odk1-src/form-widgets.rst

 appearance
   *none*

 A time selector.
 Captures only a specific time-of-day, not a date and time.
-For date and time, see :ref:`datetime`.
+For date and time, see the :ref:`datetime-widget`.

 The time widget does not accept any :th:`appearance` attributes.